 - Heat the oven to 300F.

 - Cut three thick slices off the orange.
 Quarter up any remaining orange.

 - Stuff the quartered orange into the duck and place the slices down the middle of the roasting pan.

 - Place the duck, breast side up, on the orange slices.
-Put the duck in the oven and roast for 3 - 3 1/2 hours, or until the duck is fork tender.
+Put it in the oven and roast for 3 - 3 1/2 hours, or until the meat is fork tender.

 - Remove the duck from the oven and let it rest while you make the sauce.